First laser software based on web technologies.

 For the first time, users were able to finance the machine through a pay-per-use option with the Rayjet laser engraver in 2008.
-This enabled beginners and small businesses to have low-risk access to laser technology.
+This enables beginners and small businesses to have low-risk access to laser technology.

 First flatbed laser system integrated with a fiber laser source.

 With the FC100 and FP100, a fiber laser source for metal and plastic marking was installed in a flatbed laser for the first time in 2007.